carsoncoop/Phase-Distortion-Audio-Processor/README.md

 ## Overview

 This project explores digital signal processing concepts through the development of a custom audio effects plugin.
-The plugin is designed to manipulate the phase characteristics of incoming audio to create unique harmonic and timbral changes.
+The plugin is designed to manipulate the phase characteristics of incoming buffers to create unique harmonic and timbral changes useful in electronic music production.

 ## Technologies